Blog: How Tos

 Running a security awareness program

-So you’ve finally managed to convince management of the need to perform security awareness training.
+So, you’ve finally convinced management of the need for security awareness training.
 What next?

 I’ve been performing security awareness training for around 10 years, and doing it full time here at PTP for the last 3 and a half years.
 From the thousands of sessions I have run I’ve found the most important aspect is to make it relevant.

 Now, everyone says that, but what does it really mean?
 What is relevant to you is different to what is relevant to someone in finance or HR or your boss etc.

 Most awareness programs focus on highlighting what is demanded by policy, and is seen relevant to your boss as it helps to tick boxes come audit time, but is that actually effective at changing behaviours?